rmaicle/rmaicle.github.io/_posts/2015-12-09-enforcing_smart_ptrs_use.md

 ---
-title: Smart Pointers and Private Constructors
+title: Enforcing Smart Pointer Use for your Classes
 excerpt: Creating unique_ptr and shared_ptr of a class instance with private constructors.
 categories: [Blog]
 tags: [cplusplus, unique_ptr, shared_ptr, smart_pointer, programming]
 ---

 Enforcing the use of smart pointers when creating instances of a class requires that the class public interface be explicit with the intention.
-Plainly making constructors public encourages wrong usage.
-Making constructors private does not work well with `std::make_unique` and `std::make_shared`.
+Making constructors private does not work with `std::make_unique` and `std::make_shared`.

 Here is a minimal example.
 The error is at line 6; GCC 5.2 says the error is the private constructor.